The Food and Drug Administration (FDA) has

 - an essential oil, such as tea tree oil or lavender oil, or you can use lemon juice instead

-Jagdish Khubchandani, PhD, associate professor of health science at Ball State University, shared a similar formula.
+Jagdish Khubchandani, PhD, professor of public health at New Mexico State University, shared this hand sanitizing formula.

 His hand sanitizer formula combines:

-If you are making hand sanitizer at home, Khubchandani says to adhere to these tips:
+If you’re making hand sanitizer at home, Khubchandani says to adhere to these tips:

 - Wash your hands thoroughly before making the hand sanitizer.